 Families are medically screened upon arrival by a licensed nursing staff that is on-site 24 hours a day, seven days a week.
 The facilities provide ongoing medical, dental and mental health care as needed.

-All school-aged children receive educational services by state certified teachers.
+Depending on the length of stay, school-aged children receive educational services by state certified teachers.
 The centers include communal activity rooms, social library, law library, televisions, recreation areas and toddler play areas.
 Residents have access to cafeterias with child-friendly and cultural food choices offered three times a day.
 Refrigerators in common areas are stocked with fresh fruit, milk, juice and water 24 hours a day.
 Families have access to an on-site commissary to purchase additional food, snacks and drinks.

 Social and legal visitation opportunities are available to residents seven days a week.